soblenes32/LSM9DS1-Pi4j-Driver/README.md

 #### Pass-through mode

 At the device-level, pass-through mode simply overwrites sensor data on a single set of registers.
 Accessing the IMU in pass-through mode will produce the most current polling data.
 However, as the thread timing accuracy of most JVM implementations (and their underlying operating systems) are only accurate to a granularity of ~9-13 ms, a typical java thread will be unable to keep up with the LSM9DS1's higher two frequency settings, and polling data will be "dropped" in an unpredictable way.
 Pass-through mode is best used for applications that employ a low refresh frequency and only require infrequent sensor data pollings.
-If used to poll at high frequencies, the constant thrashing of the java thread may add non-trivial overhead to the Raspberry Pi's computational load.
+If used to poll at high frequencies, the java thread may thrash and add non-trivial overhead to the Raspberry Pi's computational load.

 #### FIFO buffer mode